UVA-MLSys/DS5110_Fall_2024/Team 2/README.md

 9. Specify this script in your payload as well, and then re-run, which should execute successfully.

 ## Beyond the original specifications:
 We used both the CPU and GPU for our duration measurements for CosmicAI.
 Created a file called inference-cuda.py that uses GPU.
+Those are attached to this github.

 ## Results: